Atomarius/elsuperbeano.github.io/2020-03-misconception-of-design-patterns.md

 ## Service Container as Service Locator
 Lately I came across Slim 4 because I wanted a no-nonsense lightweight framework.
 Since the interface is nice and easy to understand, I took a look into the implementation.
 The first thing making me shiver was the constructor of the App class.
-Let's be clear here, It's about what the current state of the implementation looks like to me, not about blaming anyone.

 ```php
 class App extends RouteCollectorProxy implements RequestHandlerInterface {